Tests used to look for inflammation and other signs of bowel conditions.

 Our team includes experienced gastroenterologists, nurses and registered dietitians.
 Imaging specialists, health psychologists and colon and rectal surgeons may be part of your care team as well.

-At UW Health, you get the latest treatments, like Dana did
+At UW Health, you get the latest treatments

 Patient and support services

-These resources may help you learn more about IBD and IBS:
+More resources to help you learn about IBD.

 Where to find us